webprofusion/certify-docs/docs/faq.md

 ### Where are log files kept?
 Each Managed Certificate has it's own log file which you can open using the View Log File option when viewing the details.
 By default, log files are kept at `%ProgramData%\Certify\logs`.

+### Where does Certify The Web store certificates?
+Certificate assets are stored under `%ProgramData%\Certify\assets`.
+You should normally permission this location so that only administrators and Local System can access it.
+Certificate files names are random after each renewal and to use a certificate file directly you should instead use a [Deployment Task](deployment/tasks_intro).

 ### If I upgrade or re-install will I lose my settings and certificates?
 Your settings are kept under `%ProgramData%\Certify` and you should consider backing up this location regularly.
 Settings are preserved and upgraded when new versions are installed.
 Settings are *not* removed if you Uninstall the app. **Do not store custom scripts under the %ProgramFiles%\CertifyTheWeb folder as these will deleted on upgrade.**